vincejstraub/article-ai-gov-framework/index.md

 <img src="media/2022-tai-fig2.png">

-**Figure 2.** Classifying types of AI-based systems in government.
+<sub> **Figure 2.** Classifying types of AI-based systems in government.
 A classification schema places select types of AI-based systems in government along three main axes: normative salience, operational fitness, and epistemic completeness.
 Systems incorporating complex ML models (e.g., neural networks, boosted decision trees, random forests) are contrasted with those using simpler ones (e.g., logistic regression, decision lists).
 ‘Complex lethal autonomous weapons systems’ are classed as highly contested systems (red box), which exhibit high normative salience and possess advanced operational fitness.
 A 3-point scale for each dimension is adopted for conceptual parsimony; it is anticipated that future standards for grading real-world systems may use different scales.
 The draft EU AI Act, for instance, uses a 4-point scale to classify the risk level of an AI system.
-Where possible, placement of systems is informed by surveys of public attitudes towards AI (e.g., Nussberger et al., 2022), otherwise systems are placed using authors’ own interpretation.
+Where possible, placement of systems is informed by surveys of public attitudes towards AI (e.g., Nussberger et al., 2022), otherwise systems are placed using authors’ own interpretation. <sub>

 ## Terminology